andrewmaltezthomas/16S_Analysis/README.md

 ### Notes:
 * Download the [Silva database](https://www.mothur.org/w/images/9/98/Silva.bacteria.zip) and the [RDP training set](https://www.mothur.org/w/images/5/59/Trainset9_032012.pds.zip).
 * Assumes that 16S primers haven't been trimmed.
+* This script runs the cluster.split heuristic as opposed to the more traditional dist.seqs.
+"In this approach, we use the taxonomic information to split the sequences into bins and then cluster within each bin.
+In our testing, the MCC values when splitting the datasets at the class and genus levels were within 98.0 and 93.0%, respectively, of the MCC values obtained from the entire test dataset.
+These decreases in MCC value resulted in the formation of as many as 4.7 and 22.5% more OTUs, respectively, than were observed from the entire dataset.
+The use of the cluster splitting heuristic was probably not worth the loss in clustering quality.
+However, as datasets become larger, it may be necessary to use the heuristic to clustering the data into OTUs.
+The advantage of the cluster.split approach is that it should be faster, use less memory, and can be run on multiple processors.
+In an ideal world we would prefer the traditional route because "Trad is rad", but we also think that kind of humor is funny....
+In this command we use taxlevel=4, which corresponds to the level of Order."

 For more information on the methods and specific command calls see the [SOP](https://www.mothur.org/wiki/MiSeq_SOP).